Key takeaways

 Partial dentures fill gaps left by missing teeth and can be either removable or fixed.
 They are typically made of plastic/acrylic and metal, customized to match the color and shape of your natural teeth, ensuring a natural look.

 To create partial dentures, your dentist will take precise measurements and impressions of your mouth.
 This ensures a comfortable fit and a natural look.
 The dentures distribute chewing forces across your teeth and gums, reducing stress on individual teeth and maintaining proper alignment.
+A lower partial denture may require special attention to fit and retention due to the unique challenges of the lower jaw.

 Partial dentures restore function and aesthetics, allowing you to eat, speak, and smile confidently.
 Whether removable or fixed, they provide a natural-looking and comfortable solution to improve oral health and quality of life.